 “While Wall Street and Big Tech work hand-in-hand with elected officials to enrich each other, hard-working Americans pay the price,” Hawley said in his PELOSI Act announcement.
 “The solution is clear: we must immediately and permanently ban all members of Congress from trading stocks.”

 While insider insights don’t make them clairvoyant, it’s certainly an advantage when it comes to trading in the stock market.

 A survey, commissioned by conservative advocacy group Convention of States Action last year, showed that more than 75% of voters believe lawmakers have an unfair advantage when trading — and those feelings aren’t unfounded.

 Read more: Goldman Sachs says bitcoin is not investable — this is where they think you should put 33% of your wealth instead

 And a report from Business Insider revealed that 72 members of Congress didn’t report their financial trades as they are mandated to do by the Stop Trading on Congressional Knowledge Act of 2012.

-But an even larger investigation from the Wall Street Journal last year revealed thousands of Washington officials are taking part in ethically gray trading.
+But an even larger investigation from the Wall Street Journal revealed thousands of Washington officials are taking part in ethically gray trading.

 They would still, however, be able to purchase diversified ETFs, diversified mutual funds, and U.S. Treasury bills, notes or bonds.